-The principal differences between the series of units relates to the management fee and performance fee payable to the Manager, minimum investment requirements and the compensation paid to dealers.
+The principal differences between the series of units relates to the management fee and Performance Fee (as defined in note 8) payable to the Manager, minimum investment requirements and the compensation paid to dealers.
 Units of each Fund are entitled to participate in the liquidation of assets on a series basis.
 Units are issued as fully paid and non-assessable and are redeemable at the NAV per unit of the applicable series of units of the applicable Fund being redeemed, determined at the close of business on the redemption date, as outlined in the offering memorandum.